 Once you’ve decided renting to own is the route you want to take, you may wonder what to do next.
 The following steps can help you ensure you get the best deal in a rent-to-own agreement.

-Find a Home
+1. Find a Home

 This is more challenging than it might sound, especially if you’re looking in a competitive real estate market.
 Rent-to-own homes are extremely rare, so you may have to find a home for sale and try to negotiate this type of setup.

 Typically, homeowners become renters when they can’t sell their homes.
 This means your rent-to-own contract might be on a home that’s in a less desirable or convenient area of town.
-For someone whose home has been on the market for a while, being able to collect rent with the promise of a sale in a few years can be a huge relief.
+For someone whose home has been on the market for a while, being able to collect rent money with the promise of a sale in a few years can be a huge relief.

 For best results, find a real estate agent who can help you track down a home and negotiate with the seller.
 The National Association of REALTORS® maintains a directory of real estate agents, but you can also ask for a referral or find real estate agents nearby who have brokered these types of deals recently.

-Research the Home
+2. Research the Home

 Even if it’s tough to find a lease-to-own home in your area, don’t snatch up the first one you find.
 Crunch the numbers to make sure the rent and purchase price make financial sense for you.
 Look at the sale history of the home to verify that the owner’s estimated purchase price is somewhat within what the median home price will likely be when your lease expires.

-Research the Seller
+3. Research the Seller

 The seller needs to be looked into as well.
-This is even more important with rent-to-own agreements since this person will be your landlord for the entire lease period.
+This is even more important with rent-to-own agreements, since this person will be your landlord for the entire lease period.
 If you see any red flags during your interactions with the seller, move on.

-Choose the Right Terms
+4. Choose the Right Terms

 Before you make a real estate purchase, you would have a closing attorney review the documents.
-The same goes for a lease agreement.
+The same goes for a rent-to-own agreement.
 Run all the paperwork past a real estate attorney to make sure there’s nothing in the contract that will hurt you in the long run.

 Your real estate agent should be able to negotiate the best terms for you, including how each rent credit will help you build equity and what happens at the end of the lease.

-Get a Property Inspection
+5. Get a Property Inspection

-Start Preparing to Buy
+6. Start Preparing to Buy

-Once you start making rent payments, it’s time to start preparing for your eventual purchase.
+Once you start making rent payments, it’s time to start preparing for your eventual home purchase.
 Chances are, you’ll have to make a sizable down payment on a home loan, so plan to have that ready.
 Also, keep an eye on your score with all three credit bureaus and make sure you’ll qualify.

 A rent-to-own contract can be a good deal for both the buyer and the seller.
 It can give you time to save money and improve your credit score.
 A real estate lawyer should take a look at your contracts and make sure your best interests are protected.